rmerien35/pjava/README.md

-Use the main class to compile from prgs/\*.pjava to obj files (text) you can run with the imp "Interpreteur pour Machine à Pile" (stack machine interpreter in english).
+Use the main class to compile from prgs/\*.pjava to obj files (assembler) you can run with the imp "Interpreteur pour Machine à Pile" (stack machine interpreter in english).